sbj6364/Korean-NLP-Visual/docs/source/index.rst

 .. toctree::
    :maxdepth: 2
-   :caption: How to Use:
+   :caption: How to Use

    How to Use

 .. toctree::
    :maxdepth: 2
-   :caption: Expectation:
+   :caption: Expectation

    Expectation